 · Do things ahead of time before you absolutely have to do them.

 · Don’t stand around while other people are working.
 Offer to help them.

 · Dropping a large rock on your brother’s head in retaliation for an earlier ambush is not acceptable.

 Suffice to say that my Mom has always been one of my heroes and that only grows as time goes on.
 She passed away in February of 2006.
-I think of her a lot and still miss her terribly.
+I think of her every day and still miss her terribly.
 Here’s looking at you, Mom.